averyjbrown2/CSS-practice/README.md

 ### Description
 This application was developed to demonstrate the basics of CSS, without the use of a CSS library.
+Within the style.css, there are examples of common usages of floats, background images, div styling, box-sizing, box-shadows, padding, margins, and responsive web design/medi queries.
+This application utilizes these features in order to display the ease of which developers can create their own visually appealing webpages utilizing basic CSS.

 ### Table of Contents